Effective date: May 24, 2018

 - Keeping sensitive or Personal Information in a secured server behind a firewall.

-- Using secure socket layer (“SSL”) technology.
+- Using a secure socket layer (“SSL”) technology.

 - Regular internal reviews of our data collection practices and platforms.